The manor and the surrounding parks are located on the slopes of the Iron Age Rapola ridge.

 Voipaala Manor buildings and park

-In Voipaala you can walk around a beautiful baroque park and admire buildings from different eras.
+In Voipaala you can walk around in a beautiful baroque park and admire buildings from different eras.

 Built in 1912 the manor represents Art Noveau-style architecture.
 The manor has 400 sq.m. of space for exhibitions and a rustic café serving delicious, homebaked cakes!
 The history room can be rented for private events, hosting up to 30 guests.

 Dating back to 18th century, the bakery is the oldest building around Voipaala.
-Today it contains artesan boutique and masseur entepreneurs.
+Today it contains office space for companies and organizations.

 Art classes and studying groups take place in the old workers´ quarter throughout the year.
 An Italian style day spa for relaxing treatments situates at the other end of the building.